Table of Contents

 We humans seem quite convinced that we are capable of making our own conscious rational choices.
 We do not really question this capability and we are quite certain that we possess something called ‘free will’.
 The online Cambridge Dictionary describes free will as: “The ability to decide what to do independently of any outside influence”.
 We attach a lot of value to this notion of free will.
 However, after reading Aion, written by Carl Jung, one might seriously start to doubt whether we possess this capability in the first place.

 Do we possess something called free will?
 This is a rather scary and perhaps even dangerous question, but I believe it is an interesting topic to analyse further.
+In case you want to learn more about the general content of Carl Jung’s AIon, you can find my full summary and analysis of Aion here: A Summary and Analysis of Carl Jung’s Aion.

 The Ego and The Self